group visits

 • Discounted general admission rate for groups of 10 or more.

-• Provided access to the Museum’s building and Historic ship Cruiser Olympia
+• Provided access to the Museum’s building and the Olympia.

 • Reservations are required to receive the discounted rate and must be made at least 48 hours prior to visit.

-• Due to capacity limitations, access to Historic ship Submarine Becuna will only be offered in a guided tour capacity.
+• Due to capacity limitations, access to the Becuna is only offered in a guided tour capacity.

 Looking to bring your student group?